-Although the role mainly ceremonial, the president can appoint prime ministers, dissolve parliament and call elections.
+Although the role is mainly ceremonial, the president has the power to appoint and dismiss prime ministers, dissolve parliament and call elections.

 Prime minister: Antonio Costa

-Socialist Party leader Antonio Costa formed a centre-left government in November 2015 after a month of political drama, amid expectations of an end to three years of fiscal austerity.
+Socialist Party leader Antonio Costa formed a centre-left government in November 2015 after a month of political drama, amid expectations of an end to four years of fiscal austerity.